harveyj/aoc/2021/README.md

 Difficulty: 6/10

 Improvement would be:
-* More prinicpled approach to an infinite board.
+* More principled approach to an infinite board.

 ## Day 21
 Great example of an AOC puzzle where the solution "feels" right and runs quickly.